-As provided for in Section 8-103 and Section 8-104, Portfolio budgets shall be allocated as follows:
+As provided for in Section 8-104, Portfolio budgets shall be allocated as follows:

 i.
-Ameren IL, ComEd, Nicor Gas, and the Peoples Gas-North Shore Gas shall coordinate the allocation of available funds and markets served with DCEO to ensure a Portfolio of Energy Efficiency Measures proportionate to the share of total annual utility revenues in Illinois from households at or below one-hundred and fifty percent (150%) of the poverty level.
-These Energy Efficiency Programs shall be targeted to households with incomes at or below eighty percent (80%) of
+Ameren IL, Nicor Gas, and the Peoples Gas-North Shore Gas shall present a Portfolio of Energy Efficiency Measures proportionate to the share of total annual gas utility revenues in Illinois from households at or below one-hundred and fifty percent (150%) of the poverty level.
+These Energy Efficiency Programs shall be targeted to households with incomes at or below eighty percent (80%) of Area Median Income (AMI).23

-24 See Section 8, Total Resource Cost Test.
+22 See Section 8, Total Resource Cost Test.